Professional/Short course Supervision Training for Music Therapists

 Teaching and learning methods will include the learning experiences listed below.

-Scheduled learning - the workshops will include seminars, demonstrations, lectures, small group activities, individual and paired work and group discussions.
+Scheduled learning -the workshops will take place at Glenside Campus with an online option for those unable to attend in-person.
+The intensive days in January are mandatory face-to-face sessions.
+Teaching will include seminars, demonstrations, lectures, small group activities, individual and paired work and group discussions.
 You will be asked to prepare papers and reports for discussion.

-Following the first intensive three days you will be assigned a particular supervision group facilitated by one of the course tutors and will bring material from their own practice to discuss in this confidential space.
-This group will meet monthly on the course day in the afternoon.
-Seminars and lectures will take place in the morning.
+You will be assigned a particular supervision group facilitated by one of the course tutors and will bring material from your own practice to discuss in this confidential space.
+Seminars and lectures will take place in the morning finishing by 13:00, apart from the intensive days which will be from 10:00 to 16:00.

 Independent learning includes hours engaged with essential reading, further reading, reflective writing and self-directed study, preparation for lectures and in-class activities, and assignment preparation and completion.